mgt20/relisterine/README.md

 ### Pre-Requisites: ###

-docker
+- docker
-docker-compose
+- docker-compose

-cd into the directory with the github repo on your machine Run "docker-compose build" to build the docker image from the Dockerfile Run "docker-compose up -d" to run the docker image in detached mode
+cd into the directory with the github repo on your machine Run "docker-compose up --build -d" to build and run the docker image from the Dockerfile

 NOTE:

 The cron schedule by default runs the script “At 1AM every Monday”.
 Modify this in the Dockerfile to adjust the schedule